Aysén Region: Climate

 Corresponding to the Northern Patagonian Ice Field and the Southern Patagonian Ice Field, which are located at higher altitudes, temperatures are cold enough to maintain permanent ice fields.
 These two ice fields receive abundant precipitation year-round, particularly in the west facing slopes of the Andes that descend to the ocean and fiords.
 The climate is very windy.
 No meteorological stations exist in the ice fields so it is estimated that the average high, average low and mean temperatures are below 0 C in all months to maintain permanent ice fields.

 The easternmost parts of the region have a cold steppe climate.
 Precipitation is significantly lower than the other parts of the region with mean monthly precipitation below 40 mm.
 Precipitation is concentrated from May to August where these months are responsible for 55% to 65% of the total annual precipitation.
 Snowfall can occur during these months owing to colder temperatures.
 Mean annual precipitation ranges from 300 mm in Chile Chico to 612 mm in Balmaceda.
 Mean temperatures are lower than areas to the east, averaging between 6 and 8 C. Mean summer temperatures can exceed 15 C in Chile Chico, which permits agriculture, similar to the one in the central parts of the country.
 This is due to the moderating influence of General Carrera Lake which prevents temperatures from dropping too low.
 The vegetation is mostly shrubs owing to the low temperatures and precipitation.
-Relative humidity is lower, with mean annual values varying between 62% to 71%.
+Relative humidity is lower, with mean annual values varying between 62% and 71%.